Chole Bhature: A Flavorful Journey Through North India's Culinary Heart

 Meanwhile, in a large bowl, combine flour, semolina, baking soda, sugar, and salt.

-Next, add yogurt and mix thoroughly.
+Next, add yoghurt and mix thoroughly.
 Gradually add water while kneading to form a soft and elastic dough.

 Once rested, divide the dough into equal portions.
 Roll each portion into a circle about 6–8 inches in diameter.